Eclampsia: Convulsions

 Convulsions are prevented and treated using magnesium sulfate.
 The study demonstrating the effectiveness of magnesium sulfate for the management of eclampsia was first published in 1955.
 Effective anticonvulsant serum levels range from 2.5 to 7.5 mEq/L, however the ideal dosing regime (dose, route of administration, timing of dosing) to prevent and treat eclampsia is not clear.

 With intravenous administration, the onset of anticonvulsant action is fast and lasts about 30 minutes.
-Following intramuscular administration the onset of action is about one hour and lasts for three to four hours.
+Following intramuscular administration, the onset of action is about one hour and lasts for three to four hours.
 Magnesium is excreted solely by the kidneys at a rate proportional to the plasma concentration (concentration in the blood) and glomerular filtration (rate at which the blood is filtered through the kidneys).
 Magnesium sulfate is associated with several minor side effects; serious side effects are uncommon, occurring at elevated magnesium serum concentrations greater than 7.0 mEq/L. Serious toxicity can be counteracted with calcium gluconate.

 Even with therapeutic serum magnesium concentrations, recurrent convulsions may occur, and additional magnesium may be needed, but with close monitoring for respiratory, cardiac, and neurological depression.
-If magnesium administration with resultant high serum concentrations fails to control convulsions, the addition of other intravenous anticonvulsants may be used and intubation and mechanical ventilation may be initiated.
+If magnesium administration with resultant high serum concentrations fails to control convulsions, the addition of other intravenous anticonvulsants may be used, and intubation and mechanical ventilation may be initiated.
 It is important to avoid magnesium toxicity, including thoracic muscle paralysis, which could cause respiratory failure and death.

 Magnesium sulfate results in better outcomes than diazepam, phenytoin or a combination of chlorpromazine, promethazine, and pethidine.
 The estimated risk of additional seizures following treatment with magnesium sulfate in the setting of eclampsia is 3.7%.

 Blood pressure management

 Blood pressure is controlled to prevent stroke, which accounts for 15 to 20 percent of deaths in women with eclampsia.
 Common drugs used for blood pressure control during eclampsia are hydralazine or labetalol, due to their effectiveness, lack of negative effects on the fetus, and mechanism of action.
 Blood pressure management is indicated with a diastolic blood pressure above 105–110 mm Hg.
-Normal blood pressure levels for pregnant women vary between trimesters and as so blood pressure management will be tailored accordingly.
+Normal blood pressure levels for pregnant women vary between trimesters, and so blood pressure management will be tailored accordingly.

 Delivery

-If the baby has not yet been delivered, steps need to be taken to stabilize the mother and deliver speedily.
+If the baby has not yet been delivered, steps need to be taken to stabilize the mother and deliver the baby speedily.
 This needs to be done even if the baby is immature, as the eclamptic condition is unsafe for both baby and mother.
 As eclampsia is a manifestation of a type of non-infectious multiorgan dysfunction or failure, other organs (liver, kidney, lungs, cardiovascular system, and coagulation system) need to be assessed in preparation for a delivery (often a caesarean section), unless the mother is already in advanced labor.
 Regional anesthesia for caesarean section is contraindicated when a coagulopathy has developed.

 There is limited to no evidence in favor of a particular delivery method for women with eclampsia.
 Therefore, the delivery method of choice is an individualized decision.